warshmellow/dharass/data/data_README.txt

 create_bnb_model_02032015.py generates a Bernoulli Naive Bayes model using train_02032015.csv as training set, binary count vectorization, and no preprocessing of text.

+femfreq_mentions03092015_drop_dup_labeled_anon.csv contains about 350 unique
+tweets pulled from @femfreq's mentions during 2 hours on March 9, 2015.
+They have been labeled for gendered harassment by the development team.
+They contain only text and label, and each text has been stripped of all screen names, i.e., of all @--- names.